Battle of P'ohang-dong: Outbreak of war

 Task Force Smith arrives in South Korea.

 Following the invasion of South Korea by North Korea and the subsequent outbreak of the Korean War on 25 June 1950, the United Nations decided to enter the conflict on behalf of South Korea.
 The United States subsequently committed ground forces to the Korean peninsula with the goal of fighting back the North Korean invasion and to prevent South Korea from collapsing.
 However, US forces in the Far East had been steadily decreasing since the end of World War II five years earlier, and at the time the closest forces were the US 24th Infantry Division, headquartered in Japan.

 Advance elements of the 24th Division were badly defeated in the Battle of Osan on 5 July, the first encounter between US and KPA forces.
 For the first month after the defeat of Task Force Smith, 24th Division was repeatedly defeated and forced south by superior KPA numbers and equipment.
 The regiments of the 24th Division were systematically pushed south in engagements around Chochiwon, Chonan and Pyongtaek.
 The 24th Division made a final stand in the Battle of Taejon, where it was almost completely destroyed but delayed KPA forces until July 20.
 By that time the 8th Army's force of combat troops were roughly equal to KPA forces attacking the region, with new UN units arriving every day.

 While the 24th Infantry Division was fighting on the Korean western front, the KPA 5th and 12th Infantry Divisions advanced steadily on the eastern front.
-The KPA, 89,000 men strong, had advanced into South Korea in six columns, catching the ROK by surprise, resulting in a complete rout.
-The smaller ROK suffered from widespread lack of organization and equipment, and it was unprepared for war.
-Numerically superior, KPA forces destroyed isolated resistance from the 38,000 ROK soldiers on the front before it began moving steadily south.
+The KPA, 89,000 men strong, had advanced into South Korea in six columns, catching the ROKA by surprise, resulting in a complete rout.
+The smaller ROKA suffered from widespread lack of organization and equipment, and it was unprepared for war.
+Numerically superior, KPA forces destroyed isolated resistance from the 38,000 ROKA soldiers on the front before it began moving steadily south.